imnadev/management/README.md

 This package is a small and easy to use state management solution for Flutter.

 ## Pattern
-This package is a small and easy to use state management solution for Flutter.

-## Pattern
 * There are four classes: `Managed`, `Manager`, `State` and `Effect`.
 * `Managed` is extended by the widget.
 It overrides `listener` and `builder` functions.
 * `listener` is responsible for handling `Effect`s, like showing a snackbar, navigating to the next screen, etc.